-SaveNature.Org is committed to inspiring and encouraging children, students, schools, teachers and parents to become stewards for the Earth.
+SaveNature.Org is committed to inspiring and encouraging children and adults to become stewards for the Earth.

 Below is one of our favorite stories about students taking action to save nature.
-To learn how you can take action too Take action!
+Click here to learn how you can take action, too: Take action!

 To date the students and Homestead School have raised more than $90,000 for the purchase and protection of rainforests in Central and South America.
 You can see their video Saving Rainforest Is For The Birds (go to SaveNature.Org’s Marketplace).

-The Homestead School is the A student of conservation – each child as well as the community has been touched significantly by each years projects with the knowledge they are improving or protecting the world’s environment.
+The Homestead School is the A student of conservation – each child as well as the community has been touched significantly by each year's projects with the knowledge they are improving or protecting the environment.